 Benefits of Informatica's Cloud Mass Ingestion:

-Speed: Build data ingestion jobs in minutes with a simple, easy-to-use four-step wizard-based experience.
+Speed: Build data ingestion jobs in minutes with an easy-to-use four-step wizard.

-Flexibility: Track, capture, and update changed data in real time with automatic schema drift support to accelerate database replication and synchronization use cases.
+Flexibility: Track, capture and update data with automatic drift detection and synchronization.